 Having the largest economy in the world, America’s sovereign bonds would probably continue to be regarded as a safe investment.

 During the past weeks of political turmoil, the government was still able to borrow at low interest rates.
 For many investors, there simply aren’t many alternatives outside the United States to put their money.

 Politically, a downgrade could be detrimental to President Barack Obama’s hopes of reelection.

-With unemployment officially over 9 percent but much higher in reality when counting the millions of Americans who have given up looking for work, it is not too difficult to imagine campaign ads from opposition Republicans that blame the president not only for a lackluster economic recovery but losing the nation’s prestigious AAA rating as well.
+With unemployment officially over 9 percent but higher when counting the millions of Americans who have given up looking for work, it is not too difficult to imagine campaign ads from opposition Republicans blaming the president for both a lackluster recovery and losing the nation’s prestigious AAA rating.